metoikos/node-user-agents/README.md

 #### Your own useragentLib

-You can pass your own useragents instance with the last parameter in the constructor method.
+You can pass your own `useragent` instance with the last parameter in the constructor method.
-This way instead of using the version shipped with this library you can use your own modified or latest version of useragents.
+This way instead of using the version shipped with this library you can use your own modified or latest version of `useragent`.

 ```js